DO1FJN/C2LORAGW/documentation/project_description.md

 ## What Is The 'Gateway'

 C2 LoRa Gateway - the name of this project - describes the main function: A C2LoRa reception is forwarded to an IP address and incoming HAMdLNK packets will be assembled and transmitted.
-The forwarded IP addres can configured as an IPv4 broadcast or IPv6 multicast or as a URL (DNS resolvable name).
+The forwarded IP address can configured as an IPv4 broadcast or IPv6 multicast or as a URL (DNS resolvable name).
 IP base communication is done using the integrated

 In the simplest scenario 2 devices are within the same local LAN.
 One uses a Gateway configuration, the other is in a 'dongle'